 The violin is a particularly emotive instrument, with plenty of powerful and sad violin music to explore.
 When you’re feeling down or simply looking for the perfect song to capture melancholy feelings, take a look at our list below.
 Make sure you have some tissues on hand!

 Sad Violin Music – Top 5 Songs

-If you are a violinist, you have a lot of particularly emotional and sad violin music to select from.
-This type of powerful music can transport any listener into a different world, which, as a performer, is something you should strive to do!
-The connection you can make with your audience is an amazing feeling.
-Here are five songs to add to your iPod:
+If you’re a violinist, you have a lot of particularly emotional and sad violin music to choose from.
+This type of powerful music can transport any listener into a different world.
+As a performer this is something you should strive to do!
+Here are five songs to help you express or portray sad emotions.

 1. “Theme from Schindler’s List” – John Williams

 “Schindler’s List” is a 1993 Steven Spielberg film.
 It tells the story of Oskar Schindler, a German businessman who was responsible for saving over 1,000 Polish Jewish people during the Holocaust.
 It is a deeply moving story and the film touched hearts throughout the world.